 Low blood sugars have a similar impact on emotions and one’s ability to control their actions.
-In either state, it is difficult, next to impossible not over react to things that may not usually bother you.
+In either state, it is difficult, next to impossible not overreact to things that may not usually bother you.

-Regardless of high or low blood sugar, it is important to inform those you love when your blood sugars are out of range.
+Regardless of high or low blood sugar, it is essential to inform those you love when your blood sugars are out of range.
 If your blood sugar is out of range often then find a certified diabetes educator for management helps.
 No matter how long you have had diabetes or how much you know, sometimes a fresh pair of eyes helps.

 If your blood sugar or frustration is negatively impacting your relationships, seek out a mental health profession.
 If you are struggling to understand what a family member with diabetes is going through, family therapy can help.
-Family counseling can help individuals open up lines of communication, while teaching stratagems to improve communication skills.
-Improved communication skills can build an understanding of what everyone is going through, the feelings behind each person’s behavior and bring a family together.
+Family counseling can help individuals open up lines of communication while teaching stratagems to improve communication skills.
+Advanced communication skills can build an understanding of what everyone is going through, the feelings behind each person’s behavior and bring a family together.